cambridge-maths-school/nea24-ivan/writeup/writeup.typ

   [Ensures efficient resource usage on a single computer; prevents crashes and keeps simulator responsive], [Monitor memory usage during simulation with 100 blocks in local storage], )
-#pagebreak()
-== Stakeholders <stakeholders>
-Primary Stakeholders:
-+ Students: My blockchain simulator is aimed at A level student who would like to go beyond the standard A level .
-This will serve as a great resource for them to gain an insight of what blockchain is, how they can propagate
-+ Teachers: They could use it as a teaching tool in lessons or demonstrations.
-\
-Secondary Stakeholders
-+ Developer: As a developer myself, I will be a stakeholder myself.
-This means that I will be responsible for design, coding, testing, and documentation.
-\
-// ☐ How transactions are added to blocks
-// ☐ How mining works
-// ☐ How blocks are linked to form a chain
-// ☐ How network updates propagate (e.g., BFS/DFS)
-// ☐ How to validate a blockchain
-// ☐ Other: (Open text box)
-=== Interview
-I have selected a few A level students to represent my target users to interview them about their expectations of blockchain simulator.
-These are the questions that I have asked during the interview:
-`Section 1: Background and Experience
-1. How familiar are you with blockchain concepts such as blocks, mining, and transactions?
-2. Have you ever used any blockchain simulator or visualisation tool before?
-If yes, which ones and what did you like/dislike about them?

-Section 2: Learning Goals
-3. What would you like to learn or understand better about blockchain through a simulator?
-4. Are there specific concepts (e.g., network propagation, mining difficulty) that you find difficult and would like the simulator to explain visually?

-Section 3: Features and Usability
-5. Which features would you consider essential in a blockchain simulator?
-6. How should the simulator allow you to interact with the blockchain (e.g., add transactions, mine blocks, view the network)?
-7. Do you prefer a simple interface for learning or more detailed technical controls?
-Why?

-Section 4: Performance and Limits
-8. How fast or responsive do you expect the simulator to be when adding blocks or mining blocks?
-9. Would you like the simulator to simulate multiple nodes on one computer, or one node on each computer over the network?

-Section 5: Expectations and Concerns
-10. What potential difficulties or frustrations do you anticipate when using a blockchain simulator?
-11. How important is it for the simulator to be visually engaging (e.g., showing block links, network paths)?
-12. If you could suggest one unique feature for this simulator, what would it be?`

-I have interviewed 4 A level students (Ben, James, Jeremy, and William), in which all of them takes Computer Science as their A level subject.
-Here are some key points that I have gathered from the interview:

-Most of them are very unfamiliar with the blockchain technology.
-However, one of them -- Ben, did some research in the blockchain in his free time.
-The majority of my stakeholders have never used a blockchain simulator or any visualisation tools before, except from Ben who has used the Ethereum Virtual Machine (EVM) to learn about proof of stake algorithm (one of the algorithm to mine blocks in the blockchain).
-However, the EVM doesn't provide any graphical visualisation of any blockchain concepts.

-Therefore, I aim to create a blockchain simulator that simplifies the blockchain concepts so that the majority of A level students will be able to understand them.
-I will also include visualisation of different blockchain concepts such as network propagation, mining, and block linking to help students to understand them.
-// William Stone -- A level Computer Science student:
-// 1.
-Not at all
-// 2.
-No
-// 3.
-Learn about mining and how the blocks are connected together
-// 4. network propagation
-// 5.
-Blocks being in a chain
-// 6.
-Mine blocks
-// 7.
-Simple
-// 8. within william's attention span (5 seconds) -- Visual stuff extends his attention span
-// 9. multiple nodes on one computer
-// 10. dont know whats actually happening
-// 11. very
-// 12. graphs
-// Note:
-// - I am a visual learner

-// Jeremy Courten -- A level Computer Science Student
-// 1.
-Not at all
-// 2. no
-// 3. learn how the blocks are shared
-// 4. sharing of blocks
-// 5.
-Visualisation
-// 6. let you simulates a transaction
-// 7. simple
-// 8. within 10 seconds
-// 9. multiple nodes on one computer
-// 10. lack of features
-// 11. very
-// 12. instructions

-// Ben Varea -- A level computer science student
-// 1.
-Very familiar
-// 2. yes -- EVM (proof of stake)
-// 3.
-Visual process -- EVM doesn't provide
-// 4.
-Validation -- agreement between nodes
-// 5.
-Mining blocks
-// 6. mine, create, add transactions into mempool
-// 7. simple
-// 8. sub 10 seconds
-// 9. multiple nodes on one computer
-// 10. not being able to find the nonce and hash (long runtimes)
-// 11. very
-// 12. visualisation for the blocks to be linked, represent links between nodes

-// James Charles Bouttell -- A level Computer Science student
-// 1.
-Not at all
-// 2. no
-// 3. how the blocks link together
-// 4. how its mined
-// 5. simple
-// 6. create a new transaction and then turn it block
-// 7. simple
-// 8.
-5 seconds (note: I dont wanna wait)
-// 9. single computer (cuz no friends)
-// 10. not knowing what it is or how to use it
-// 11. very
-// 12.

-// TODO

-I have also interviewed a Maths and Physics teacher at my school who is //TODO = Iterations
+= Iterations
 == Iteration 1
 In Interation 1, I will be focusing on the proof of concept for the technologies that I will be using in my blockchain simulator.
 These includes the Breadth First Search (BFS) and Depth First Search (DFS) algorithms to simulate the propagation of blockchain within a peer-to-peer network.
 I will also be implementing a simplified SHA-256 hash function called fakeHash() function to generate hashes for blocks.
 Finally, I will be building a mining algorithm that uses the concept of nonce to find the hash of a block using web workers to improve performance.